Hamboards Review: Are They Truly Surfskates?

 The Hamboards HST 2.0 carving truck is unlike any other surfskate truck.

-The only dimension of motion on the Hamboards HST truck is the rail-to-rail lean, which is enabled by a stiff, heavy-duty spring.
+The only dimension of motion on the Hamboards HST truck is the rail-to-rail lean.
+This is enabled by a stiff, heavy-duty spring.

-Hamboards has updated their system to allow you to interchange three different baseplate pivot axis angles (0-degree, 20-degree, and 40-degree), three different hanger widths, and two different springs.
+Hamboards has updated their system to allow you to interchange options.
+Now they provide three different baseplate pivot axis angles (0-degree, 20-degree, and 40-degree), three different hanger widths, and two different springs.

 So now, some Hamboards models come with a different truck on front than on rear.